PyWavelets/pywt/doc/source/regression/wp2d.md

 print(wp.level)
 ```

-The {attr}`WaveletPacket2D.maxlevel`, if not given in the constructor, is
+`WaveletPacket2D.maxlevel`, if not given in the constructor, is
 automatically computed based on the data size:

 ```{code-cell}